DanteHaywood/Pokemon-Statistics-Visualizer/README.md

 The dataset was pulled from Kaggle here: https://www.kaggle.com/abcsds/pokemon

 There are plenty things I would do different if rebuilding.
 This includes managing the app's state better and isolating more components.
-Styling is based of the original Pokemon GameBoy UI.
+Styling is based on the original Pokemon GameBoy UI.

 ![Pokemon Statistics Visualizer Preview](pokemon_statistics_preview.gif)